tidymodels/rsample/tests/testthat/_snaps/vfold.md

 # bad args

-    `v` must be a single positive integer greater than 1
+    `v` must be a single positive integer greater than 1.

 ---

-    `v` must be a single positive integer greater than 1
+    `v` must be a single positive integer greater than 1.

 ---

-    `v` must be a single positive integer greater than 1
+    `v` must be a single positive integer greater than 1.

 ---

-    The number of rows is less than `v = 500`
+    The number of rows is less than `v` = 500.

 ---

-    Repeated resampling when `v` is 150 would create identical resamples
+    Repeated resampling when `v` is 150 would create identical resamples.

 ---

-    `repeats` must be a single positive integer
+    `repeats` must be a single positive integer.

 ---

-    `repeats` must be a single positive integer
+    `repeats` must be a single positive integer.

 # printing